-Agnes Johan shares why food systems must become a global priority and the surprising progress emerging market banks are making on sustainability.
+Agnes Johan, Head of Blended Finance at Rabo Partnerships, shares why food systems must become a global priority and the surprising progress emerging market banks are making on sustainability.
 From her roots in agricultural economics to her passion for blended finance, she offers a grounded, hopeful vision for impactful change.

 The latest report from the UNDP Sustainable Finance Hub shows that for every US$1 received in funding between 2022 and 2024, UNDP promoted nearly US$60 in public and private investments aligned with the Sustainable Development Goals.